Transformers (film series): Bumblebee (2018)

-Bumblebee is a spin-off film centered on the Transformers character of the same name.
-It was to be a prequel to the film series.
-Some called it a reboot of the franchise, although writer Christina Hodson said she did not think about such labels and "tried to look at it as its own thing" and producer Di Bonaventura rejected the term saying only that "It is going to be different than the ones that we've done before."
+Bumblebee is a spin-off film centered on the Transformers character of the same name and set in the 1980s.
 The design and style of the film included both elements from the current franchise and influences from the 1980s Transformers: Generation 1 toyline.

 Principal photography on the film began in July 2017, in Los Angeles and San Francisco, California.
 It was released on December 21, 2018, to positive reviews.
 Following the film's critical success, Hasbro intends to continue and evolve the franchise similar to Bumblebee.

 Transformers: Rise of the Beasts (2023)

 In March 2019, producer Lorenzo di Bonaventura announced ongoing developments for a follow-up to Bumblebee.
 By January 2020, it was officially announced that a sequel to Bumblebee was in development with a script written by Joby Harold, alongside an adaptation of Transformers: Beast Wars with a script written by James Vanderbilt.
 The film was then scheduled for release on June 24, 2022, that May, while in November, Steven Caple Jr. was hired to serve as director on the project, which serves as both a Bumblebee sequel and Beast Wars adaptation.
 In April 2021, Anthony Ramos was cast in one of the lead roles for the film, with Dominique Fishback in final talks to play the lead role.
-The project will be a joint-venture production between Hasbro, eOne, and Paramount Pictures.
+The project was a joint-venture production between Hasbro, eOne, and Paramount Pictures.

 Principal photography began in June 2021, with the official title announced as Transformers: Rise of the Beasts, confirmed to be set after the events of Bumblebee.
-Rise of the Beasts was scheduled for release in June 2022, but was delayed to June 9, 2023.
+Rise of the Beasts was originally scheduled for release in June 2022, but was delayed until June 9, 2023.

-Transformers: A New Generation (2024)

-In September 2015, Andrew Barrer and Gabriel Ferrari, who were previously a part of the shared universe writers' room, were hired to write a film that will explore the origins of Cybertron with a working title of "Transformers One".
-In April 2020, Josh Cooley signed on to direct the animated prequel film.
-Barrer and Ferrari will co-write a new draft of their previous script, with Cooley.
-Lorenzo di Bonaventura and Mark Vahradian will serve as producers.
-The story will take place entirely on Cybertron, and will explore the relationship between Optimus Prime and Megatron, "separate and apart" from what has been portrayed in the live-action films.
-The project will be a joint-venture production between Hasbro Entertainment, eOne, Paramount Animation, and Paramount Pictures.
-The film is scheduled for release on July 19, 2024.
-In December 2022, the title was reported to be Transformers: A New Generation.